UWG graduate enrollment maintains upward trajectory

 “The quality of education that students receive when they come to West Georgia is clearly driving the enrollment growth,” he observed.
 “They come here and have great experiences because of the strength and quality of our graduate programming.
 That makes us a first choice and destination for students who are looking for the opportunity to advance their careers.”

-Ziglar explained the areas that saw the most growth were professional programs: business and nursing increased by 45 and 20% respectively, while education boasted a 101% rise since 2012.
+Ziglar explained the areas that saw the most growth were professional programs: business and nursing increased by 45 and 20 percent respectively, while education boasted a 101 percent rise since 2012.

-UWG College of Education (COE) Dean Dr. Dianne Hoff said COE saw an 11.4% rise in graduate enrollment from Fall 2019 to Fall 2020.
+UWG College of Education (COE) Dean Dr. Dianne Hoff said COE saw an 11.4 percent rise in graduate enrollment from Fall 2019 to Fall 2020.

 “I’ve had the opportunity to conduct independent studies through the Management Information Systems program, which has given us a resource here at the university with Cisco Systems,” he explained.
 “It offers students an opportunity to get immersed in their networking systems and provide an avenue into other career paths than your traditional MBA path.
 So the flexibility of those independent studies is very solid.”